 How to create an efficient wet and dry kitchen?

 It goes without saying that both the wet kitchen and the dry kitchen should be split into two sections.
-Build a partition to distinguish both areas — we recommend installing glass doors or glass sliding doors.
+Build a kitchen divider or partition to distinguish both areas — we recommend installing glass doors or glass sliding doors.
 This way you can visually expand your kitchen area while keeping both kitchens apart.

-Have easy access to both kitchens
+2. Have easy access to both kitchenettes

 Both kitchens should be close by if not next to each other so that you can manoeuvre from one place to the other effortlessly.
 You should also place shared appliances like a microwave, an oven, pots and pans somewhere close to both areas for easy access.

-Easy to maintain
+3. Easy to maintain

 Since the wet kitchen is reserved for heavy and greasy cooking, the area tends to get mucky easily.
 Grease and grime will stick to the wall and cabinets so it’s important to keep the area as easy to maintain as possible.
 One straightforward way to do this is to install porcelain or ceramic tiles on the wall as they’re easier to clean.
 As for kitchen cabinets, go for something with a matte finishing.